Frederica Wilson: Personal life

 Wilson married Paul Wilson in 1963 and was widowed when he died in 1988.
 She has three children.
 She is an Episcopalian.

 Wilson is an avid wearer of hats.
 She has a large collection that includes hundreds of hats of different varieties.
 She is known to wear one every day.
 During the tenure of former House Speaker John Boehner, she unsuccessfully asked him to waive the United States House of Representatives ban on head covering.
 The rule was partially relaxed after the election of two Muslim women to congress in 2018, one of whom, Ilhan Omar, wore a hijab to her swearing in on January 3, 2019.

 Wilson is a member of The Links.

+Congresswoman Frederica Wilson is a member of Alpha Kappa Alpha sorority.